nuxeo/FunkLoad/README.txt

 Installation
 ------------

-See the INSTALL_ file for requirement and installation.
+See the INSTALL_ file for requirements and installation.

 Examples